GGerikP/prezola-technical-challenge/README.md

 ## Application Overview:

 This is a simple application for creating a gift registry for wedding couples.
-It uses Django as it's core, the rest_framework for a JSON API for accessing the data, and a handful of very simple Django tmeplates to provide as an example of consuming the API endpoints.
+It uses Django as it's core, the rest_framework for a JSON API for accessing the data, and a handful of very simple Django templates to provide as an example of consuming the API endpoints.

 ## Installation: